xvik/gradle-mkdocs-plugin/README.md

 * [pygments:2.2.0](https://pypi.python.org/pypi/Pygments)
 * [pymdown-extensions:4.6](https://pypi.python.org/pypi/pymdown-extensions)

-If you want to use other python modules:
+If you want to use other python modules (e.g. other theme):

 ```groovy
 python.pip 'other-module:12', 'and-other:1.0'
 ```

-Also you can override default modules versions:
+Also, you can override default modules versions:

 ```groovy
 python.pip 'mkdocs:18.0'